All-terrain tramper hire

 Who can use it?

 The tramper is for use by anyone who struggles with walking distances or up hills, or who has limited mobility of any kind.
-You don’t have to be registered disabled or have a Blue Badge to use it; it can simply be that your difficulties are caused by age or a permanent or temporary condition.
+You don’t have to be registered disabled or have a Blue Badge to use it.

 With a top speed of four miles an hour it can keep pace with the briskest walking companion, meaning you can keep up with your family and enjoy a countryside walk.

 We recommened contacting the team to book your slot five days prior to your visit.
 To book, please email email@example.com.